Sukhmani252/Last-Mile-Logistics-Optimization/README.md

 - **Profitability Analysis:** Comparing costs and payouts showed that only 35% of Ahmedabad partners are profitable, while the majority operate at a loss.

-- **Cost vs Payout:**: The correlation between cost per kg and payout per kg is very low.
+- **Cost vs Payout:** The correlation between cost per kg and payout per kg is very low.
 Costs are significantly higher than payouts, leading to losses despite partners being overpaid.
 It indicates that the partners are not being paid correctly, the whole cost structure is disrupted, and there is a need to develop a new standardized commercials calculator for determining partners’ costs and payouts.

 - **Utilization:** Vehicle utilization, measured against monthly capacity vs actual kg delivered, is very low.

    The utilization is directly correlated with the profit margin – the higher the utilization, maximum the profits.

  <img width="917" height="365" alt="Utilization vs Profit Margin" src="https://github.com/user-attachments/assets/a815744b-a135-4ba4-91f5-7c1212f6f3c0" />